rbngtm1/CI_CD_Integration/README.md

 # CI_CD_Integration

 #### Master-slave architecture.
-  * add node public key to master
+  * add master public key to node authorized key (this way master can communicate with node)
-  * In jenkins GUI, add private ip of master and private key of node (in manage nodes)
+  * In jenkins GUI, add private ip of node and private key of master (in manage nodes)

 #### To access the page in current instance
   *  sudo cp /usr/share/tomcat/.jenkins/workspace/pipeline/addressbook_main/target/addressbook.war /var/lib/tomcat/webapps/